wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 Both deployment scripts, `deploySender.js` and `deployReceiver.js`, perform the following key tasks:

-1. **Load Configuration and Contract Details** - each script begins by loading the necessary configuration details, such as the network's RPC URL and the contract's ABI and bytecode.
-This information is essential for deploying the contract to the correct blockchain network.
+1. **Load configuration and contract details** - each script begins by loading the necessary configuration details, such as the network's RPC URL and the contract's ABI and bytecode.
+This information is essential for deploying the contract to the correct blockchain network

     === "`chains.json`"